 Business proposals are one of the most important processes in the world of business.
 This is what initiates negotiations between companies and how new projects are born.
 It is also from these that innovation begins.
 There are different types of proposals and one example is the business loan proposal, which deals with the company loans.

 We’ll be focusing about the technological field on this post, specifically the IT business proposal.
-This kind of proposal is not to be confused with a client business proposal, which has a completely different purpose.
+This kind of proposal is not to be confused with a client business proposal templates, which has a completely different purpose.
 We’ll venture into the business aspect of the IT, or information technology, department who is responsible for computer administrator tasks.

 IT Business Project Proposal